caprazzo/Minima/readme.markdown

 Minima is a to-do list board in the spirit of pivotaltracker and trello.

 ### Features:

+* can create, update, sort and move around cards between lists
-* live updates: all connected browsers are updated (well, only browsers that websockets)
+* live updates: all connected browsers are updated (well, only browsers with websockets)
-* standalone java server and embedded database - get up and running in seconds
+* standalone java server and embedded database: get up and running in seconds

 ### Un-features (things you may expect but that are not there):

 * no multiple board support: each instance has only one board
+* no multiple lists support: only 'todo', 'doing', 'done'
 * no authentication & security: all viewers can update your board

 ### Getting started